MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-hybrid-sharepoint-taxonomy-and-hybrid-content-types.md

 ## Configure hybrid SharePoint taxonomy

-Configuration of hybrid SharePoint taxonomy is done using the Hybrid Picker in the <a href="https://go.microsoft.com/fwlink/?linkid=2185219" target="_blank">SharePoint admin center</a>.
+Configuration of hybrid SharePoint taxonomy is done using the Hybrid Picker in the SharePoint admin center.
 The Hybrid Picker has a number of prerequisites.
 Be sure to read [Hybrid picker in the SharePoint admin center](hybrid-picker-in-the-sharepoint-online-admin-center.md) before you follow the procedures in this section.

 We also recommend that you back up your term store before you proceed.